bitmark-inc/autonomy-apps/docs/protect_your_usage_data.md

 }
 ```

 The only reason for hashing your identities is that it helps us identify when the same person is repeatedly trying to accomplish the same action in a short period of time.
 This is important because it is usually a red flag that we need to fix something.
 For example, if we notice that you tried to add the same wallet connection repeatedly over the course of a few minutes, it’s a big red flag to us that there’s something that we need to review and fix in the wallet linking process.

 **What kinds of usage data are contributed?**

-Feral File app currently logs usage data for the following actions:
-- Creating a wallet account
-- Linking to an external wallet account
-- Submitting the user survey
-- General measures of usage time
+the Feral File app currently logs usage data for the following actions: - Creating a wallet account - Linking to an external wallet account - Submitting the user survey - General measures of usage time

-**Will Feral File app ever share this usage data with anyone?**
+**Will Feral File ever share this usage data with anyone?**

 Absolutely and unconditionally not.
 We will never sell your data to any third parties.
-We will never allow any third-party advertisers or data collectors to track any of your behaviors in Feral File app.
+We will never allow any third-party advertisers or data collectors to track any of your behaviors in the Feral File app.

-**If the Feral File app servers get hacked, could my usage data be compromised?**
+**If Feral File’s servers get hacked, could my usage data be compromised?**

 Absolutely not.
 We will never collect any personally identifiable information about you, such as your name, email address, or geographic location.
 Your Feral File app subscription information is completely controlled by Apple and Google, and we will never have any access to it.
 Contributing analytics can in no way put you at personal risk.
-Since you and only you control the keys to your wallet, no one can ever gain control of your wallet by hacking the Feral File app servers.
+Since you and only you control the keys to your wallet, no one can ever gain control of your wallet by hacking the Feral File’s servers.